djagerif/comfort2mqtt/README.md

 <div style="text-align:center"> <img src="https://github.com/djagerif/comfort2mqtt/assets/5621764/64abe350-6b37-4b79-8fea-12fa5e89353a" alt="Comfort II Ultra Keypad"/> </div>

 ⚠️ This Add-on was specifically developed for the Comfort II Ultra range of Alarm Systems with File System type `34`.
-Firmware as tested, is `7.201`.
+As tested firmware is `7.201`.

 Copyright 2024 Ingo de Jager.
-Licensed under the GNU LGPL3+.
-For more details see `COPYING` and `COPYING.LESSER`.
+Licensed under Apache-2.0.
+For more details see the `LICENCE` file.